How to prepare for flooding

 - Use flashlights, rather than lanterns or candles (in case of gas leaks).

-- your heating system, electrical panel, outlets and appliances for safety before using.
+- Heating system, electrical panel, outlets and appliances for safety before using.
 Call the gas company to have them turn the gas back on.

 - How to clean a house after a flood.